12. Charts

 How might we go about creating that column?
 (Hint: We can adapt the technique we learned about in the Filters chapter!)

-One way to do this is to create a test for whether or not each row’s latimes_make value is equal to “ROBINSON”, like so:
+One way to do this is to create a test for rows with an latimes_make value equal to “ROBINSON”, like so:

 merged_list["latimes_make"] == "ROBINSON"